-If you’ve had a cesarean, I enjoy doing overnights at the hospital helping you care for your infant and initiate breastfeeding, as his is challenging for parents after major surgery.
+If you’ve had a cesarean, I enjoy doing overnights at the hospital helping you care for your infant and initiate breastfeeding, as this can be challenging for parents after major surgery.
 I can work a maximum of 40 hours per week up for up to 3 months.

 During the introductory interview, a house tour is helpful for the doula to get the lay of the land.
 Meeting the doula before the birth, in your own home, helps you and your other child(ren) get to know the doula a little before the baby(ies) is born.
 Children often enjoy being the leader of the house-tour.

-Position paper on the role and impact of the Postpartum Doula
+Position paper on the role and impact of the Postpartum Doula, here.